- Bachelor of Arts

 - We encourage you to have a global outlook with international study opportunities (Student Exchange and Study Overseas programs) and in-country language programs.

-- You’ll learn from academics who are passionate about what they do, actively engaged in their industry and enthusiastic about sharing what they know.
+- You will learn from academics who are passionate about what they do, actively engaged in their industry and enthusiastic about sharing their knowledge and expertise.

 - Our Language Centre provides a world-class learning experience, using the latest learning techniques with teaching grounded in the relevant society and culture.